BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_2_Knowing_Your_Bitcoin_Setup.md

 | > curl --user myusername --data-binary '{"jsonrpc": "2.0", "id": "curltest", "method": "createwallet", "params": {"wallet_name":"descriptors","avoid_reuse":true,"load_on_startup":true}}' -H 'content-type: application/json' http://127.0.0.1:8332/
 ```

-> 📖 ***What is RPC?*** `bitcoin-cli` is just a handy interface that lets you send commands to the `bitcoind`.
-More specifically, it's an interface that lets you send RPC (or Remote Procedure Protocol) commands to the `bitcoind`.
-Often, the `bitcoin-cli` command and the RPC command have identical names and interfaces, but some `bitcoin-cli` commands instead provide shortcuts for more complex RPC requests.
-Generally, the `bitcoin-cli` interface is much cleaner and simpler than trying to send RPC commands by hand, using `curl` or some other method.
-However, it also has limitations as to what you can ultimately do.
+> 📖 ***What is RPC?*** `bitcoin-cli` is just a handy interface that
+lets you send commands to the `bitcoind`.
+More specifically, it's an
+interface that lets you send RPC (or Remote Procedure Protocol)
+commands to the `bitcoind`.
+Often, the `bitcoin-cli` command and the
+RPC command have identical names and arguments, but some `bitcoin-cli`
+commands instead provide shortcuts for more complex RPC
+requests.
+Generally, the `bitcoin-cli` interface is much cleaner and
+simpler than trying to send RPC commands by hand, using `curl` or some
+other method.
+However, it also has limitations as to what you can
+ultimately do.

 ## Optional: Know Your Bitcoin Info